 Maybe you have a cubicle with some privacy, and this helps with your anxiety.
 Or, your boss is difficult and intrusive, which belongs on the cons list.

 Don’t feel you have to make any changes today.
 A list is just a list.
 It’s an inventory of your situation:

 - Do you dread work daily because of the anxiety work stirs up?

 - Are there specific people or tasks triggering anxiety episodes?

 - Where do you feel stuck?
 Does the weekly department meeting mean a weekly panic attack?

 Okay.
 Now you have a list of what is and isn’t working in terms of anxiety in the workplace.
 If your cons list is really long, it may be time to reconsider your place of employment.
 The thought of changing jobs might feel overwhelming.
 Do you need a mental health professional to support you while making a transition?

 Maybe you have a relatively equal list, but some tasks and individuals are causing you some anxiety symptom flare-ups.

 You have the right to ask for a work environment, which supports you as an employee.
 In most cases, the topic of anxiety need never come up.
-No, this doesn’t mean you can hire a massage therapist and charge your company.

 Always look for a way to resolve the problem impacting your symptoms.